jhpoelen/BeeFunc1.0DataPaper/README.md

 - data folder: exported data from TaxRef for traits of French wild bees

 - script folder :
-  - BeeFuncFiles.R : R scripts for creating BeeFunc files
+  - BeeFuncFiles.R : R scripts for the creation of BeeFunc files
   - dataDescription.R : R scripts for the production of tables and graphics used in the publication